opnsense/docs/source/manual/unbound.rst

 DNS over TLS
 -------------------------

-DNS over TLS uses the same logic as Custom Forwarding, except it uses TLS for transport.
+DNS over TLS uses the same logic as Query Forwarding, except it uses TLS for transport.

 =====================================================================================================================

 .. note::

-    Please be aware of interactions between Custom Forwarding and DNS over TLS.
-Since the same principle as Custom Forwarding applies, a **catch-all entry** specified in both sections will be considered a duplicate zone.
+    Please be aware of interactions between Query Forwarding and DNS over TLS.
+Since the same principle as Query Forwarding applies, a **catch-all entry** specified in both sections will be considered a duplicate zone.
     In our case DNS over TLS will be preferred.